How to Boost Your Portfolio with Top Oils and Energy Stocks Set to Beat Earnings

 The Zacks Earnings ESP, Explained

-The final step today is to look at a stock that meets our ESP qualifications.
-Diamondback Energy (FANG) earns a #3 (Hold) four days from its next quarterly earnings release on February 22, 2022, and its Most Accurate Estimate comes in at $3.41 a share.
+The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
+PDC Energy (PDCE) holds a #3 (Hold) at the moment and its Most Accurate Estimate comes in at $2.41 a share 20 days away from its upcoming earnings release on February 28, 2022.

-By taking the percentage difference between the $3.41 Most Accurate Estimate and the $3.38 Zacks Consensus Estimate, Diamondback Energy has an Earnings ESP of 0.91%.
-Investors should also know that FANG is just one of a large group of stocks with positive ESPs.
+By taking the percentage difference between the $2.41 Most Accurate Estimate and the $2.40 Zacks Consensus Estimate, PDC Energy has an Earnings ESP of 0.28%.
+Investors should also know that PDCE is just one of a large group of stocks with positive ESPs.
 All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Now that you know how to use the Zacks Earnings ESP to your advantage, make sure to check out the Earnings ESP Home Page for even more earnings related strategies to create a winning portfolio.